 Some of the relevant factors that should be considered while evaluating a fund’s performance are:

-Risk apetite: If you are risk averse and want guaranteed returns you should go for debt funds.
+Risk appetite: If you are risk-averse and want guaranteed returns you should go for debt funds.
 However, if you are aggressive and wish to gain higher returns, equity funds are essential.
 However, if you wish to assign a certain portion to both debt and equity, hybrid funds are what you should look for.

-Beta: Beta represents that how well the fund has perfomed with respect to the markets.
+Beta: Beta represents how well the fund has performed with respect to the markets.

-Sharpe Ratio: This ratio measures the return earned over and above the returns generated through risk free securities.
-It measures that how much additional risk the fund has taken by investing in risky assets.
-The risk inherent in an investment is depicted by standard deviation.
+Sharpe Ratio: This ratio measures the return earned over and above the returns generated through risk-free securities.
+It measures how much additional risk the fund has taken by investing in risky assets.
+The risk inherent in an investment is depicted by the standard deviation.